 - Previously earned degrees or courses must come from an institution accredited by the U.S. Department of Education.
 Additionally, all qualifying official transcripts are subject to review by AIU.

-- Only qualifying coursework in which you have received a “C” or above (or equivalent) or graduate coursework in which you received a "B" or above (or equivalent) may be eligible to transfer.
+- Only qualifying undergraduate coursework in which you have received a “C” or above (or equivalent) or graduate coursework in which you received a "B" or above (or equivalent) may be eligible to transfer.

-- When transferring from community college, collegiate credits to be considered must be at least at a freshman level.
+- All collegiate credits to be considered must be at least at a freshman level.

 - At least 25% of your undergraduate degree program credits must be completed in residence to qualify for graduation from AIU.
 Transfer credit from other institutions may not exceed 12 credits at the graduate level.

 - Students who plan to transfer credits from a community college or qualifying institution to university programs at AIU must provide unofficial transcripts for evaluation prior to starting coursework, and must provide official transcripts by the end of their first term at AIU.

 In some cases where credits do not transfer, you may be able to earn credits by demonstrating competency in a given subject.
 You may be eligible to transfer credits through alternative ways like a competency exam (such as a DSST examination or CLEP test).
-You may also be qualified to take an Advanced Placement (AP) Examination.
 If you achieve a score of 3 or higher in an AP Examination, you may be awarded proficiency credit toward relevant course requirements.

 Local Community College Transfers

 You might also consider schools that have articulation agreements with your current community college.
 An articulation agreement stipulates certain classes that have been preapproved for transfer credit from one institution to another.

-American InterContinental University has established articulation agreements with institutions throughout Georgia to help students transfer classes from community college to university programs.
+American InterContinental University has established articulation agreements with institutions to help students transfer classes from community college to university programs.
 Our Educational Alliances Centers work to ensure that you can transfer your coursework, having established partnerships with the following schools: